 Since women need to wear hijab in Iran, this is a highly subjective issue.
 Actually there are women tourists which perceive the head scarf as a classy accessory and they wanted to use it back home as well.
 On the other hand, some think it is not a good idea to wear something on your head all the time you are outside of a hotel in public.

-Mary Machen from Australia: what do you mean by safety? as far as personal safety (crime etc) Iran is as good as any country I have visited and a lot more than many.
+” what do you mean by safety? as far as personal safety (crime etc) Iran is as good as any country I have visited and a lot more than many.”

 Saba: like more than what countries?
-You as a woman, do you felt safe going around?
+You as a woman, did you feel safe going around?

 Mary Machen: As I am old and don’t walk all that well, access can be a problem – you have to watch where you are walking – many things to trip over and the Iranian gutters (jubes?) are quite unusual and dangerous for us.
 Access in some historic sites is difficult for people like my (EG Ali Qapu)

 I felt safer in Iran than i did in countries like Thailand Turkey Vietnam.

 Saba: I see, jubes are hard to walk

 Mary Machen: Saba I’m 75 years old so Nothing much worries me.
 Iranians are VERY kind to old ladies so i didn’t mind walking around. i carried a LOT of USD with me and didn’t feel worried at all.

 Thank you very much, I hope you had wonderful time in Iran. wish you the bests

 Mary Machen: Saba i had decided that this was my last trip but I have changed my mind.
 I will be back in Autumn 2019.